 Average Home Loan Repayments

-The following calculations are for a loan repayment on principal and interest, paid monthly over 25 years.
-For the investor figures, we used the Canstar database’s average one-year investor rates of 4.71% (May 2022) and 7.35% (May 2023).
+The following calculations are for a loan repayment on principal and interest, paid monthly over 25 years, using the average 2-year fixed rates on Canstar’s database for residential mortgages (5.51%) and investor lending (5.56%).

-Estimated monthly repayments on an average new home loan
+Approx monthly repayments on average new home loans

 So, if you’re looking to buy a property, how does your possible mortgage compare with the current averages, and what type of rate is your lender offering?

-For example, on Canstar’s comparison tool, 1-year fixed rates start at 6.40% and top out at 8.79%, which is just below the highest floating rate on our table: 8.84%.
+For example, on Canstar’s comparison tool, rates start at 5.29%, for 2-years fixed, and top out with a variable rate of 7.52%.
 So for canny consumers who are prepared to do their homework and search out the lowest mortgage rates, there are still savings to be made.

 Compare with Canstar for the Cheapest Mortgage Rates